 Violet was saved from a backyard butcher where she was starving and had an eye infection, parasites, and a high fever.
 On top of all that she had a virus that caused open sores on her mouth that were contagious to animals and humans.
 Violet had to be in extreme quarantine for several weeks until she finally healed and was allowed to interact with other animals.
 She is still scared of us, but will take treats from our hands.
 We will continue working for the day that we can hug her and give her the affection she deserves.

-Whisper was abused by a cowboy.
-When we brought her home, she had cigar burns on her flanks, her chest was rubbed raw, and she had two holes on either side of her from being kicked by spurs.
+Whisper was severely abused.
+When we brought her home she had cigar burns on her flanks, her chest was rubbed raw, and she had two holes on either side of her belly from being kicked by spurs.
 We spent four years healing her body and her heart, and most importantly, giving her back her dignity.
 Today she is sweet, soft and loving.
+Whisper will live at The Gentle Barn California for the rest of her life!

-Worthy was born with a deformed leg and was kept by someone who could not afford to feed her, let alone give her the surgery she needed.
-She hobbled along for a year and was grossly underweight and malnourished and had crushed all her growth plates in that leg and had difficulty walking and could not run.
-The local vets in South Carolina wanted to put her to sleep, but we never give up that easily and showed her pictures to our local vets in California and asked if they knew what was wrong with her and if there was any help.
-Our vets said that it was Windswept Angular Limb Deformity, which is common in horses and should have been corrected at birth.
-We were told of a hospital in Kentucky that does this exact surgery in yearlings so we transported Worthy to Kentucky to be examined.
-The surgeons at Rood and Riddle Equine Hospital told us that it was the worst case they had ever seen but they were willing to give her a chance even though the operation was extremely risky with no guarantees.
-After a 4-hour surgery, 6 months of hospitalization, thousands and thousands of dollars for the vet bill, two casts, a specially made leg brace, many titanium screws and plates and lots of prayers from around the world, Worthy made it; her leg is now straight and she can walk, run, lay down and play like a normal horse.
+Worthy was born with a deformed leg and was kept by someone who could not afford to feed her, let alone to give her the surgery she needed.
+She hobbled along for a year and by the time we found her she was grossly underweight, malnourished and in tremendous pain.
+We transported Worthy and her mom Indie to Rood and Riddle Equine hospital in Kentucky for surgery.
+After a 4-hour surgery, 6 months of hospitalization, thousands and thousands of dollars for the vet bill, two casts, a specially made leg brace, many titanium screws and plates and lots of prayers from around the world, Worthy made it!
+Her leg is now straight and she can walk, run, lay down and play like a normal horse.
 Worthy will spend the rest of her life at The Gentle Barn, giving hope and inspiration to thousands of children born with differences and struggles of their own.

 Zazu was kept in a cage for the first 4 years of her life.
 Lonely, scared and with nothing else to do, she plucked all her feathers.
 She came to The Gentle Barn to know love, happiness, and how to be part of a family.
 It is a hard habit to break, but her feathers have been growing back and she now seems happy and full of life.